scala-hamsters/hamsters/README.md

 ```

 Note : Validation relies on standard Either, Left and Right types.
 KO is used on the left side, OK on the right side.
-With Hamsters, you can use Either in for comprehension even from Scala 2.11.

 ###  Monad transformers